molily/molily.de/_posts/2017-11-25-robust-javascript.md

 There are three levels of checks:

-1. <strong>Existence check</strong>: Does a name exist?
+1. <p>**Existence check**: Does a name exist?</p>
   - Either: Does an identifier exist in the scope chain?
 Ultimately, does an identifier exist in the global scope?
   - Or: Does a property exist on a certain object?
-2. <strong>Type check</strong>: After resolving the name to a value, does the value has the expected type?
+2. **Type check**: After resolving the name to a value, does the value has the expected type?
-3. <strong>Value check</strong>: Does the value equals the expected value?
+3. **Value check**: Does the value equals the expected value?

 This is a cascade of checks you can perform.
 From top to bottom, the checks get more specific.
 Typically, we need check the existence and the type of a value in order to use it safely.
 Sometimes checking the value is necessary as well.

 ### Conditional statements and truthy values

 The key to robust JavaScript is [asking “if” a lot](https://christianheilmann.com/2015/02/18/progressive-enhancement-is-not-about-javascript-availability/).
-During the concept phase, ask “what if …”.
-In the code ask `if` to handle different cases differently.
+During the concept phase, ask “what if”.
+In the code, ask `if` to handle different cases differently.

-The `if` statement, or conditional statement, consists of a condition, a block of code and an optional second block of code.
+The `if` statement, or conditional statement, consists of a condition, a code block and an optional second code block.

 ```js
 if (condition) {